Rue87/Rue87/README.md

 ✨ Debugging enthusiast.

-📚 I'm currently learning CSS Frameworks.
+🛠️ Actively applying **CSS frameworks** to build polished user interfaces.

 🎯 Goals:

-    -  Master the fundamentals of React and Node.js.
-    -  Build a portfolio of at least 3 projects showcasing my skills in front-end development.
+    -  Build a strong portfolio of front-end projects.
-    -  Contribute to at least one open-source project.
+    -  Contribute to open-source.
-    -  Continuously learn and stay up-to-date with the latest web development trends.
+    -  Continuously learn and adapt to new web trends.
-    -  Secure an entry-level front-end developer position.
+    -  Secure an entry-level front-end developer role.

 🎲 Fun fact: "I once debugged a CSS issue for hours, only to find a missing pixel."